Charles Sykes/Bravo/NBCU Photo Bank via Getty Images

 "What the f--k?!"
 Alexa reacted.
 Lynne would later admit during that episode that her family had "champagne taste on a beer budget."

-Several years after her family's time on the show, Alexa was arrested in 2013 for allegedly assaulting her then-boyfriend (now husband) Michael Devecchio, and last year she was arrested for public drinking.
-She has since alleged in a lawsuit filed against the Orange County Sheriff's Department that she was raped by a deputy during a 2014 traffic stop (the OCSD is investigating and the suit is pending); she is also charged with misdemeanor drug possession stemming from that traffic stop and is facing up to a year in jail if convicted.
+Several years after her family's time on the show, Alexa was arrested in 2013 for allegedly assaulting her then-boyfriend (now possibly ex-husband) Michael Devecchio, and last year she was arrested for public drinking.
+She then alleged in a lawsuit filed last year against the Orange County Sheriff's Department that she was sexually assaulted by a deputy during a 2014 traffic stop; she was charged with misdemeanor drug possession stemming from the same encounter.

 Lynne appeared on RHOC again when she attended Tamra Judge's baby shower, but she has not commented on Alexa's life much—other than when she found out her daughter had acted in porn in order to pay for plastic surgery.